sparkyvxcx/Shellcode64/MSF-Shellcode.md

 0x0804a04d <+13>:   int    0x80
 ```

-Above code indicate that first it zero out register`EBX`, so does register `EAX`and register `EDX`, and push `EBX` into the current stack frame, after that it increment 1 for `EBX` and push it into the stack followed another push push `0x2`into the stack again.
+Above code indicate that first, it zeroes out register `EBX`, so does register `EAX` and register `EDX`, and push `EBX` into the current stack frame, after that, it increments 1 for `EBX` and push it into the stack followed another push to push `0x2` into the stack again.